tombensve/APS/APS-Webs/APSAdminWebA2/src/main/js/aps-adminweb/README.md

 ## Integrating with an API Backend

-These tutorials will help you to integrate your app with an API backend running on another port, using `fetch()` to access it.
+These tutorials will help you to integrate your who with an API backend running on another port, using `fetch()` to access it.

 ### Node